cscheid/cscheid.net/projects/fagan_nomogram/index.md

 ## Fagan Nomogram

-The Fagan nomogram [1] is a nomogram [2] to computes the probability of the presence of a given condition based on an imperfect test and varying pre-test probabilities.
+The Fagan nomogram [1] is a nomogram [2] that computes the probability of the presence of some condition based on an imperfect test and varying pre-test probabilities.
 It is a very handy tool to understand Bayes's Theorem "physically".
-People typically have a sense that the less powerful the test, the less likely it is that a detection (a positive result on the test) means the presence of the condition.
+People typically have a sense that the less powerful the test, the less likely it is that a positive test result means the presence of the condition.
 But people are much less likely to grasp the role of the pre-test probability [3].